Are Private Music Lessons Worth It?

 Step 2: You achieve the aim in the lesson

-Your instructor will teach you how to accomplish this aim, and your job will be to accomplish the aim during the lesson.
+Your instructor will teach you how to accomplish this aim during your music lesson or online music lesson.
+Your job will be to accomplish the aim during the lesson.
 Your teacher will supervise you to ensure you are doing this correctly during the lesson, and he or she will also provide feedback and help you when needed.

 Step 3: You will form habits through regular practice at home

 After you have accomplished the aim in the lesson, you’ll practice it at home to form a secure habit.
 This is done through accurate and deliberate practice.
 Your teacher can help you learn how to practice to maximize the effectiveness of your time and to truly help you develop these secure habits.